-As part of its mandate to ensure fair pricing in the market place, the Consumer Affairs Division has been collecting live poultry prices from a sample of poultry depots throughout Trinidad.
-The prices listed below reflect prices collected May 27th, 2020
+As part of its mandate to ensure fair pricing in the marketplace, the Consumer Affairs Division has been collecting live poultry prices from a sample of poultry depots throughout Trinidad.
+The prices listed below reflect prices collected over the period May 21st – 23rd, 2021.

 ||Average price per lb $